Raul-Data-Scientist/data-science-crisp-dm-EnglishVersion/README.md

 Welcome to our project! 🚀

-This repository is a fork of the original project, dedicated to providing English translations.
+This repository is a fork of the original project, dedicated to providing English translations from Indonesian it is a [Jupyter book](https://syahrulhamdani.github.io/data-science-crisp-dm/) from a workshop by Bitlabs Academy.

 ### Translation Progress:
 [--------------------] 30%